oracle-livelabs/adb/shared/adb-auto-indexing/create-schema/create-schema.md

 ### Prerequisites
 This lab assumes you have completed the following lab:

-- Provision an ADB Instance (19c)
+- Provision an Autonomous Database Instance

-## Task 1: Invoke a Cloud Shell from the Oracle OCI
+## Task 1: Invoke a Cloud Shell from the Oracle Cloud Infrastructure (OCI)

 During this part of the workshop we will use OCI Cloud Shell, a web browser-based terminal accessible from the Oracle Cloud Console.
 Cloud Shell provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI, and other useful pre-installed tools like SQL command line.
 We are going to use SQL command line in Cloud Shell for this workshop.